localstack/docs/content/en/user-guide/security-testing/live-policy-stream/index.md

 ---
-title: "Live Policy Stream"
+title: "IAM Policy Stream"
-linkTitle: "Live Policy Stream"
+linkTitle: "IAM Policy Stream"
 weight: 3
 description: Generate a stream of IAM policies as requests are coming into LocalStack using Live Policy Stream.
 ---